 In addition to the ongoing implementation of the BEPS initiatives, UK tax policy will now also need to take into account the UK’s exit from the EU widely referred to as ‘Brexit’.
 This is expected to happen in November 2018 at the earliest, and the application of all existing EU (or EU-influenced) legislation and regulation will continuein the interim.
 KPMG in the UK does not anticipate thatBrexit will interrupt or change the UK’s commitment to implementing BEPS measures or its overall plan to tackle tax avoidance.
 However, once the UK has left the EU, it may no longer be obliged to implement EU initiatives related to tax, including tax avoidance.

 DPT, which is different from corporation tax, applies to diverted profits arising on or after 1 April 2015.
 DPT applies at a rate of 25 percent, which is higher than the UK’s current 20 percent corporation tax rate.

 DPT applies to both UK and non-UK resident companies:

-Planning for the future is particularly difficult in the current context.
-The OECD Action Items are complex and interdependent, and some of the proposals released to date(e.g. interest deductibility, treaty shopping) offer flexibility in their implementation.
-Until the OECD proposals are (largely) finalized, we are starting to gain clarity over how individual countries will transpose them into their domestic law.
+The OECD BEPS Action Plan items are complex and interdependent, and some of the proposals released to date(e.g. interest deductibility, treaty shopping) offer flexibility in their implementation.
+However, now that the OECD proposals are (largely) finalized, we are starting to gain clarity over how individual countries will transpose them into their domestic law.
 In many respects, the early adoption and clear statements of intent issued by the UK government have been helpful to UK companies that are determining exactly how their tax positions will be affected.
 Companies that are taking steps now to review current and proposed structures in light of the BEPS project are in a strong position to adapt to the new corporate tax landscape quickly and effectively.